-- 306. COMPARATIVE GOVERNMENT.
-(3) Analysis and comparison of the political institutions and practices of selected Western and Non-Western states.
-Prerequisite, Political Science 104 or the permission of the instructor.
+306. COMPARATIVE GOVERNMENT.
+Analysis and comparison of the political institutions and practices of selected Western and Non-Western states.
+Prerequisite.
+Political Science 104 or the permission of the instructor.
 Alternates with Political Science 310.
+Not offered in 1973-1974.

-Offered in 1972-1973. - 307.
-ORGANIZATION OF UNITED STATES FOREION RELATIONS.
-(3) A study of the process by which the foreign policy of the United States is formulated, with special reference to the roles of the Department of State, Congress, the armed services, the intelligence services, and the foreign aid program.
+- 307. ORGANIZATION OF UNITED STATES FOREIGN RELATIONS.
+A study of the process by which the foreign policy of the United States is formulated, with special reference to the roles of the Department of State, Congress, the armed services, the intelligence services, and the foreign aid program.
 Prerequisite, Political Science 104 or the permission of the instructor.
 Alternates with Political Science 305.
-Not offered in 1972-1973.
+Offered in 1973-1974. - 308.
+CONSTITUTIONAL LAW.
+Introduction to the study of the principles of constitutional law as related to the changing political, social, and economic problems of the United States: the role of the Supreme Court in the political process.